 The history of Squire’s Castle starts with the name.
-Squires Castle is a bit of a misnomer- it’s really a shell of a building in the North Chagrin Reservation in the Cleveland Metroparks with a giant expanse of grass perfect for picnicking.
+Squires Castle is a bit of a misnomer- it’s a shell of a building in the North Chagrin Reservation in the Cleveland Metroparks with a giant expanse of grass perfect for picnicking.

 History of Squire’s Castle

 Fergus Squire was an executive with Standard Oil Company.
 He lived on Euclid Avenue in Cleveland and eventually moved to Cobblestone Garth, a Victorian mansion on Wickliffe’s Millionaire Row.
 Squire married Louisa Christiana Braymaier on the day after Christmas in 1976.

 In 1890, he purchased 525 acres of forested land east of Cleveland and called it River Farm Estate.
 He planned to turn it into an English country estate with a manor house.
 In 1895, he started constructing a gatekeeper’s house in the Romanesque Revival style and finished in 1897.
 German and English castles inspired it.